nwfsc-math-bio/NWCTrends/index.md

 ## References

-The 2015 Status Review report can be viewed from the R command line by typing
+The 2015 NWFSC PNW Salmonid Viability Report can be viewed from the R command line by typing
 ```
 RShowDoc("2015 Status Review Update",package="NWCTrends")
 ```